Title

 Faculty

-Faculty members involved in expressive speech or conduct disciplinary cases where a demotion, suspension, or dismissal is proposed for materially and substantially disrupting the functioning of the University, or substantially interfering with the protected free expression rights of others, are entitled to the procedural protections provided by Sections 603, 604, and 609 of The Code.
+Faculty members involved in expressive speech or conduct disciplinary cases where a demotion, suspension, or dismissal is proposed for materially and substantially disrupting the functioning of the University, or substantially interfering with the protected free expression rights of others, are entitled to the procedural protections provided by Sections 603, 604, and 609 of The Code of the Board of Governors of the University of North Carolina.

 EHRA Non-Faculty Employees

-EHRA non-faculty employees involved in expressive speech or conduct disciplinary cases where a demotion, suspension, or dismissal is proposed for disrupting the functioning of the University, or substantially interfering with the protected free expression rights of others, are entitled to the procedural protections provided by Sections 300.1.1, 300.2.1 of the UNC Policy Manual and any additional protections established by the UNC System Office or the University’s relevant disciplinary and grievance policies.
+EHRA Non-Faculty employees involved in expressive speech or conduct disciplinary cases where a demotion, suspension, or dismissal is proposed for disrupting the functioning of the University, or substantially interfering with the protected free expression rights of others, are entitled to the procedural protections provided by UNC System Policy 300.1.1 and any additional protections established by the UNC System Office or the University’s relevant disciplinary and grievance policies.

 SHRA Employees

-SHRA employees facing a demotion, suspension or dismissal for materially and substantially disrupting the functioning of the UNC System Office, the University, or any other entity or unit of the University, or substantially interfering with the protected free expression rights of others, are entitled to the procedural protections provided by the SHRA Employee Grievance Policy and any State or University disciplinary policies
+SHRA employees facing a demotion, suspension, or dismissal for materially and substantially disrupting the functioning of the UNC System Office, the University, or any other entity or unit of the University, or substantially interfering with the protected free expression rights of others, are entitled to the procedural protections provided by the UNC System's SHRA Employee Grievance Policy and any State or University disciplinary policies.

 Related Requirements